Yuan-Yu/bioStructureM/README.md

  command will select all the atoms which the names is H1,H2,HD1... etc.

        as('name H*',pdbStruct)
-Because of the support of regular expression, the command to select the "H\*" atoms should be "H\\\*".<a name=as-resi></a>
+Because of supporting regular expression, the command to select the "H\*" atoms should be "H\\\*".<a name=as-resi></a>
 - **resi resid residue**  {selected-resids}
 select by residue ids